 To support small businesses, we have expanded the Small Business Bonus Scheme.
 Small businesses have saved more than a billion pounds in Business Rates, thanks to the scheme.

-To further improve access to finance, the Scottish Government will begin work to establish a Scottish National Investment Bank, supporting businesses with the long-term investment they need to grow.
+To further improve access to finance, we are establishing a Scottish National Investment Bank, supporting businesses with the long-term investment they need to grow.